 23. Be honest with the kind of help you really need.
 Let the offered help be beneficial as it caters to what you really have to have for the moment.

 24. When people offer help, make sure you hand down things which you find difficult to accomplish on your own.
-Helps are supposed to ease you out of struggle and not to redirect you to harder tasks.
+Help is supposed to ease you out of struggle and not to redirect you to harder tasks.

 25. Take some time to breathe out stress as you leave the room for five minutes and saviour the world outside.